-- Organizing therapeutic wood carving workshops for staff onsite, as wood carving has been shown to reduce stress levels, blood pressure and anxiety levels.
+- Organising therapeutic wood carving workshops for staff onsite, as wood carving has been shown to reduce stress levels, blood pressure and anxiety levels.

-- Holding staff training sessions on utilizing nature connections in the caregiving environment outdoors at a local nature reserve.
+- Holding staff training sessions on utilising nature connections in the caregiving environment outdoors at a local nature reserve.

-- Organising clean-ups activities in hospital courtyards with staff and patients, followed by replanting with native species to promote biodiversity on the site.
+- Organising clean-up activities in hospital courtyards with staff and patients, followed by replanting with native species to promote biodiversity on the site.

 - Offering drop-in nature connection sessions for staff and patients to share practical tips for finding moments of calm and respite in the greenspaces on the Western General Hospital site.

-Carey Moss, Meaningful Activity Coordinator on Wards 70 and 71, expressed her thoughts on the impact of a mindful morning bird walk around the hospital site, stating
+Carey Moss, Meaningful Activity Coordinator, expressed her thoughts on the impact of a mindful morning bird walk around the hospital site, stating

 Every staff member should start their working day like this, it has made me feel ready for anything.”

 The activities had profoundly positive effects, and participants told us the project led to the following outcomes: